AvolitesLtd/TitanManual/docs/timelines.md

 Triggers
 ------------------

-To program a timeline you record actions, or **Triggers**, at specific times which can then be replayed by the console with the same timing.
+To program a timeline you record actions at specific times which can then be replayed by the console with the same timing.
+These are called **Triggers**.

 The following types of trigger can be recorded.
 You can record these actions in real time using **Live Record** or enter them as manual triggers at specified times using the touch screen.